QRossXYZ/Support/README.md

 - feedback : Sharing your feedback on using the platform
 - feature  : Submitting a feature request
 - bug      : Reporting something that's broken

+*NOTE*: Don't ever include sensitive information when you submit issues.
+This is a public issue tracker which means everyone can see your issue and all of its content.